Omnichannel shopping and smart mannequins

 The technology to map consumer behaviour on the high street is here already: iBeacons, Wifi tracking and Bluetooth tracking, apps offering personalized offers and discounts, and even mannequins that come with built-in cameras and facial recognition software to monitor the age, gender and ethnicity of shoppers.

 Although there are no technical obstacles to achieving the connected shopping experience, there are legal issues. in December 2015, the Dutch authority that oversees personal data protection, found that methods used for collecting and storing customer information by a company called Bluetrace were in breach of Dutch privacy laws: They ruled that the collected data was insufficiently anonymized and kept too long.

 Privacy vs convenience

 Retailers use instore tracking to get to know their customers, but customers worry about their privacy.
 Surveys by Fortune magazine and marketing software giant Salesforce found that consumers are concerned about retailers tracking them through phone signals or by facial recognition.
-They also found, however, that customers are willing to share personal data if it leads to better information about products, a better shopping experience and a more personalized service.
+However, they also found that customers are willing to share personal data if this leads to better information about products, a better shopping experience and a more personalized service.
 Some instore techniques, such as heatmapping, can both increase the store’s efficiency and enhance customer experience, by ensuring there is always enough staff available at peak times.